Davescryptnance/Product/README.md

 **Project Description**
 *What the application does?*
-The application was designed to support the creation of an ecommerce website, which allow the owner of the application to create a product and aloow the consumer to see the products on the product list to purchase from.
+The application was designed to support the creation of an ecommerce website, which allow the owner of the application to create a product and allow the consumer to see the products on the product list to purchase from.

 *Why I used PHP?*
 1. Cost savvy:
-PHP are open source in  nature due to which Ecoomerce web development costs is lower.
+PHP are open source in  nature due to which Ecommerce web development costs is lower.
 So entrepreneurs can use this amount in enhancing the Ecommerce store funtionality to make it more user-friendly and scalable.

 1. Simple and Flexible:
 PHP coding is very simple to integrate.
 Components made using this software can be reused.
 Using PHP it is very easy to meet client's requirements.